belak/NoNothing/README.markdown

 # NoNothing

-This plugin is simple, but very efficient!
-With 3 permissions you can disable hunger (So you never have to eat again), disable any kind of damage or you can sprint for an infinite time.
+This plugin aims to (eventually) be a replacement for ModifyWorld.
+With permissions, you can disable hunger, damage, exhaustion while sprinting, and mob targeting.
-If you do not want to use permissions, you can create a config file, see below.
+If you don't want to use permissions, you can use a config file to enable options globally.
-Very lightweight, no files are created!
-(If you use permissions)

 ## Permissions